 Part B shall have 50 questions.
 A candidate shall be required to answer a maximum of 35 questions.
 In case a candidate answers more than 35 questions, only the first 35 answered questions shall be evaluated.

 All questions shall be of 2 marks each.
 There will be negative marking for wrong answers.
 The entire syllabus of the Life Sciences of this examination is applicable to this section.

 This part shall contain 75 MCQs., each carrying FOUR marks, that are designed to test a candidate’s high-level authentic knowledge of scientific concepts and/or application of the scientific concepts.
 The questions shall be of analytical nature where a candidate is expected to apply the scientific knowledge to arrive at the conclusion to the given scientific problem/question.
 A candidate shall be required to answer any 25 questions.
 The total marks allocated to this section shall be 100 out of 200.

-To prepare for this section is a really challenging task (But don’t worry, I am with you).
-And I feel it required, if everything is simple, each candidate can qualify this exam.
+Preparing for this section is a really challenging task (But don’t worry, I am with you).
+And I feel it required, if everything is simple, each candidate can qualify for this exam.
 This section is designed to select those candidates, who really eligible for the title exam.
-Please be aware you will be in a future Scientists and/or Professor in the concerned Subject area, then don’t worry about how thought is the exams, you really do your excellence, I am sure you will enjoy and have to it.
+Please be aware you will be a future Scientist and/or Professor in the concerned Subject area, then don’t worry about how thought is the exams, you really do your excellence, I am sure you will enjoy and have to it.

 Follow the syllabus thoroughly.
 If you are not able to finish all the content given, at least make confident that you know some of the concepts in each unit.
-Sometimes worrying too much may leads you absolute confusion.
-Develop a genuine interest in the subject, need full absolute devotion and make available at lease 6 – 8 hours daily to prepare for this exam.
-Refer previous year question papers (you can freely download it from our websites) to practice before the exam.
+Sometimes worrying too much may lead you absolute confusion.
+Develop a genuine interest in the subject, need full absolute devotion, and make available at least 6 – 8 hours daily to prepare for this exam.
+Refer to previous year’s question papers (you can freely download them from our websites) to practice before the exam.

 How to Prepare for NET Exam for this paper: